Cosmetic Packaging Compatibility Testing

-QACS Packaging Compatibility testing services detect inert (ceramic, glass, steel) and non-inert materials (paper and cardboard, plastics, rubber, silicones, regenerated cellulose, metals, alloys, bamboo, recycled, active, intelligent and flexible) for all Packaging types, coating types and all container types including films, bottles and bags.
+QACS provides Laboratory Testing services to check Packaging Compatibility.
+Packaging Compatibility testing services detect inert (ceramic, glass, steel) and non-inert materials (paper and cardboard, plastics, rubber, silicones, regenerated cellulose, metals, alloys, bamboo, recycled, active, intelligent and flexible).
+Migrant detection outside the packaging such as colored, noncolored, printed and nonprinted materials is also provided.

-A and D2 simulants are frequently used and to respectively represent hydrophilic or lipophilic types of cosmetic formulas.
-In order to estimate time and temperature (contact conditions) between simulant and cosmetic packaging, the product’s expiry date should be taken into account.
+A and D2 simulants are frequently used and respectively represent hydrophilic or lipophilic types of cosmetic formulas.
+In order to estimate time and temperature (contact conditions) between simulant and cosmetic packaging, we take the product’s expiry date into account.

 With NIAS screening we

 - detect organic volatile substances, which can cause possible organoleptic modifications in the formulation